threader/PC-Tuning/docs/physical-setup.md

 - Ensure your CPU, RAM & GPU are completely stable before configuring a new operating system as crashes can lead to data corruption or irreversible damage to hardware

-- There are many tools to stress different components, & every tool may have different algorithms which is why it is a good idea to use a variety of tools.
+- There are many tools to stress different components & every tool may have different algorithms which is why it is a good idea to use a variety of tools.
 There are countless factors that contribute to stability such as temperature, power quality, quality of VRMs, silicon lottery etc